 How to Apply as a Transfer

-Fall Term begins Monday, September 16, 2013.
-For full admission, financial aid and registration consideration, all Fall Term applications and transcripts must be received before Friday, August 16, 2013.
-If you cannot complete the admission process before this date, call 630-637-5800 to speak with a transfer counselor about our Winter Term in January 2014.
+Winter Term begins Monday, January 6, 2014.
+For full admission, financial aid and registration consideration, all Winter Term applications and transcripts must be received before Friday, December 13, 2013.
+If you cannot complete the admission process before this date, call 630-637-5800 to speak with a transfer counselor about our Spring Term in March 2014.

 If you are in good academic standing at the last college or university you attended, you may apply to transfer to North Central College.